 4) Eat And Dance Away At ManyFest

-Arts and music is synonymous with Winnipeg, and not a week goes by where there isn’t some amazing event to check out.
+Arts and music are synonymous with Winnipeg, and not a week goes by where there isn’t some amazing event to check out.

 The spot where it all happens is on Broadway – one of Winnipeg’s bustling, uniquely Canadian main streets.